W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 The Holy Spirit is the Call for God.
 The Call for God is an idea.
 Ideas gain when they are shared.
-When you recognise the Call for God in your brother, you recognise the existence of the Call for God.
+When you recognize the Call for God in your brother, you recognize the existence of the Call for God.
 :::

 3. There are two diametrically opposed ways of seeing your brother.
 ²They must both be in your mind, because you are the perceiver.
 ³They must also be in his, because you are perceiving him.
-⁴See him through the Holy Spirit in his mind, and you will recognise Him in yours.
+⁴See him through the Holy Spirit in his mind, and you will recognize Him in yours.
 ⁵What you acknowledge in your brother you are acknowledging in yourself, and what you share you strengthen.

 ::: details Expanded
 There are two diametrically opposed ways of seeing your brother.
 ²They [the ways of seeing your brother] must both be in your mind, because you are the perceiver.
 ³They [the ways of seeing your brother] must also be in his [your brother’s mind], because you are perceiving him [your brother].
-⁴See him [your brother] through the Holy Spirit in his [your brother’s] mind, and you will recognise Him [the Holy Spirit] in yours [mind].
+⁴See him [your brother] through the Holy Spirit in his [your brother’s] mind, and you will recognize Him [the Holy Spirit] in yours [mind].
 ⁵What you acknowledge in your brother you are acknowledging in yourself, and what you share you strengthen.
 :::